OC Functional Nutritionist

 Can a leaky gut lead to weight gain?

 Leaky gut can disrupt the balance of gut bacteria, impair nutrient absorption, and trigger inflammation, which may contribute to weight gain or difficulty losing weight.
-Healing the gut and adopting a healthy lifestyle can support weight management efforts.

 Conclusion